astridx/meinblog/sik/r/react-firebase-router/index.md

 ---
-title: "How to use React Router with Firebase"
+title: 'How to use React Router with Firebase'
-description: "A React tutorial on how to combine React Router and Firebase to navigate a user through the application while fetching data from the Firebase database or even passing data through React Router ..."
+description: 'A React tutorial on how to combine React Router and Firebase to navigate a user through the application while fetching data from the Firebase database or even passing data through React Router ...'
-date: "2019-01-01T07:52:46+02:00"
+date: '2019-01-01T07:52:46+02:00'
-categories: ["React", "Firebase"]
+categories: ['React', 'Firebase']
-keywords: ["react firebase router", "react router firebase"]
+keywords: ['react firebase router', 'react router firebase']
-hashtags: ["#100DaysOfCode", "#ReactJs"]
+hashtags: ['#100DaysOfCode', '#ReactJs']
-banner: "./images/banner.jpg"
+banner: './images/banner.jpg'
-contribute: ""
+contribute: ''
-author: ""
+author: ''
 ---

 <Sponsorship />